 Remove the vacuum breaker cap to get access to the parts beneath.
 Using a pair of screwdrivers, pry from both sides.

-Remove the vacuum separator by unscrewing the retainer.
-You may repair the leak by simply cleaning and replacing the pieces.
-If this doesn’t work, take the details to a retailer to get replacements.
+Unscrew the retainer to remove the vacuum separator.
+You can repair the leak by cleaning and replacing the pieces.
+If this doesn’t work, take the details to a retailer for replacements.

-Leaky, leaking outside faucets not only wastewater but also dump it right near the foundation, where you don’t want it.
+Leaky, leaking outside faucets waste wastewater and dump it near the foundation, where you don’t want it.
 Fortunately, they are simple to repair.
-Check out these remedies for the most common problems if you have a frost-proof faucet like the one shown below.
-In addition, the stem packing may be leaking if the faucet leaks from around the handle when the water is turned on.
+Check out these remedies for the most common problems if you have a frost-proof faucet like the one below.
+In addition, the stem packing may leak if the faucet leaks from around the handle when the water is turned on.

 Why does my outside faucet leak from the top?